cosmos/cosmos-sdk/docs/building-modules/module-interfaces.md

 }
 ```

 gRPC gateway is started in-process along with the application and Tendermint.
+It can be enabled or disabled by setting gRPC Configuration `enable` in `app.toml`.

 The SDK provides a command for generating [Swagger](https://swagger.io/) documentation (`protoc-gen-swagger`).
 Setting `swagger` in `app.toml` defines if swagger documentation should be automatically registered.

 ## Legacy REST

-Developers may choose to keep using legacy REST endpoints for backward compatibility, although the recommended way is to use [gRPC](#grpc) and [gRPC-gateway](#grpc-gateway-rest).
+Legacy REST endpoints will be deprecated.
+But developers may choose to keep using legacy REST endpoints for backward compatibility, although the recommended way is to use [gRPC](#grpc) and [gRPC-gateway](#grpc-gateway-rest).

 With this implementation, module developers need to define the REST client by defining [routes](#register-routes) for all possible [requests](#request-types) and [handlers](#request-handlers) for each of them.
 It's up to the module developer how to organize the REST interface files; there is typically a `rest.go` file found in the module's `./x/moduleName/client/rest` folder.